joshuarreid/SmartBot/README.md

   <img width="300" src="https://github.com/joshuarreid/SmartBot/blob/master/SmartBot.gif" />
 </p>

+## Bot

+### Bot.py
+The bot class is what the main program calls.
+It listens to the messages in the groupchat waiting for a command to be called.

+#### Methods

 ## LastFm API Wrapper Implementation
 Currently the SmartBot project implements [Statify](https://github.com/joshuarreid/Statify) to give some Last.Fm functionality.
 The current **commands** that utilize Statify are:
 * !musiclastyear - fetches the tracks the user listened to within the same hour one year ago.